apache/pulsar/site2/docs/administration-load-balance.md

 The following sections introduce how the load-balanced assignments work across Pulsar brokers and how you can leverage the framework to adjust.

-## Dynamic load-balanced assignments
+## Dynamic assignments

 Topics are dynamically assigned to brokers based on the load conditions of all brokers in the cluster.
 The assignment of topics to brokers is not done at the topic level but at the **bundle** level (a higher level).
-Instead of individual topic assignment, each broker takes ownership of a subset of the topics for a namespace.
+Instead of individual topic assignments, each broker takes ownership of a subset of the topics for a namespace.
 This subset is called a bundle and effectively this subset is a sharding mechanism.

 In other words, each namespace is an "administrative" unit and sharded into a list of bundles, with each bundle comprising a portion of the overall hash range of the namespace.
 Topics are assigned to a particular bundle by taking the hash of the topic name and checking in which bundle the hash falls.
 Each bundle is independent of the others and thus is independently assigned to different brokers.